 Added to shopping list.
 Go to shopping list.

-Ingredients1 h servings 110 cals
+Ingredients1 h servings 110

 Original recipe yields 60 servings (5 dozen cookies)

 - In a medium bowl, stir together the flour, sugar, baking powder, and salt.
 Cut in butter using a pastry blender, or pinching between your fingers.
 Add egg, and mix until a dough forms.
 It may take a couple of minutes of mixing.
 When the dough starts to hold together, turn it out onto a floured surface and knead briefly.
 Shape dough into a long roll, wrap, and set aside.

 - Place the figs, almonds, apricot preserves, raisins, orange peel, chocolate, rum, and cinnamon into a food processor or blender.
 Process until finely chopped.
 If the fruit is hard, it may be soaked in boiling water to soften for 15 minutes before processing.